The organic obsession over the last few years has revived our interest in botanical skincare.

 C18:2 pu Linoleic Acid 3-4%

-The cold pressed oil retains many of its nutrients, and doesn’t lose its important skin care properties, or medicinal value.
+Ideally, the only castor oil you should use in your skincare should be the cold-processed variety, which retains many of its nutrients and doesn’t lose its important skincare properties or medicinal value.

 If your keen to find out more about castor oil, the following article is an interesting read.